 Conference Room Seating Configurations

-Frequently found in lecture theatres and schools is classroom seating.
-This conference seating arrangement type features tables and chairs in rows, all facing the same direction to focus on a singular speaker.
-This style of seating is ideal for any venue space, as the rows can be as far or close together as you like, allowing you to increase or decrease the seating depending on the audience size.
+This conference seating arrangement type features small tables in rows, typically seating 2-6 people each and all facing the same direction to focus on a singular speaker.
+This style of seating is ideal for any venue space, as the table and chairs can be moved around or combined as needed, allowing you to increase or decrease the seating depending on the audience size.

 Herringbone conference seating (or V-shaped or Chevron seating – so many names!) is very similar to classroom seating, but the desks and chairs are at an angle.
-This angle is usually inwards and provides the audience with a better view of the speaker, ideal for conferences and meetings that utilise visual aspects, such as video or PowerPoints.
+This angle is usually inwards and provides the audience with a better view of the speaker, ideal for conferences and meetings that utilise visual aspects, such as video or PowerPoints, whilst still allowing for discussions in small groups.

 Also referred to as auditorium style seating, the theatre layout is a classic conference hall seating arrangement.
 Theatre seating is the go-to configuration for any meeting or conference that involves a central speaker, as the aligned rows all face the focal point of the room, such as a stage, podium, screen, whatever your venue may have.